 18.Waterplay in the Kitchen

-If you are not bothered by mess, then this will keep your toddler busy for a log time.
-Fill the kitchen sink halfway with water and provide their favorite water toys, measuring cups, spoons and let the fun begin!!
+If you are not bothered by mess, then this will keep your toddler busy for a long time.
+Fill the kitchen sink halfway with water and provide their favorite water toys, measuring cups, spoons, and let the fun begin!!
 Use a child step stool to let little one be able to reach the sink.
 Caution: Do not leave your child unattended.
 You can supervise them while working on your laptop or cooking dinner.

 19. Toy-Washing Bin

 Let your kids wash their plastic toys.
 Add tear-free bubbles, sponges, towels and other supplies.